joonsauce/sus-bot/README.md

 - [The Team](#the-team)
 # About the Project
-A discord bot with influence from the popular indie video game Among Us, with features that combines some qualities of other bots.
-The bot was intended to be used within one server, so many parts are very server-specific.
-There is no public link for this bot.
-However, you can modify and use this bot however you like under the MIT license.
+A discord bot with influence from the popular indie video game Among Us, with features that mimic parts from Among Us.
+The bot is designed to be used within just one server, and therefore does not have a public link to make this bot join your server.
+However, you may modify and use this bot however you like.
+If you do use this template in a public bot, please give credit to this repository in some way.
 # Usage
-At the moment, the bot is configured to be customized per server; some commands need to be hardwired in by the person who wants to use them.
+The bot is *customizable*; it is configured to your taste for your own server.
+This means that I don't provide anywhere to host the bot, you have to find it yourself.
+To host you can just run `bot.py` in your choice of IDE or find a hosting provider.

-There are a plenty of commands to choose from.
-The prefix is `s!`.
-You can change the prefix to what you want in setting.py
+All of the commands have been designed to be customized, guides for customizing all of them will come soon.
+The default prefix to use the bot is `s!`, but you can change that in `setting.py`.
 ### Command Types (Among Us variants)
 - susrate {user}
   - This command rates a chosen member of the server based on how sus they are.
 The value is random and changes each time the command is run.